lwchkg/gitbook-plugin-sunlight-highlighter/README.md

 ## Custom themes

-** Warning: The CSS for the themes will change in future versions. **
+** Warning: the CSS for the themes will change in future versions. **

 To add a custom theme: